CSA-RH/rosahcp_platform-alerts_visibility/README.md

         prometheus-federate-cmo-ms-1 	3/3 	Running   0      	92s
         ```

-    5. .Create a PrometheusRule on the federate-cmo namespace
+    5. Configure Routes to expose the Prometheus and Alertmanager UI deployed by COO

         1. Prometheus